supremeimposter/My-Vault/GATE/Pyqs/DBMS PYQs.md

 ![[DBMS PYQs-20241022124126410.webp]]

 There is always a cycle in the precedence graph.
-There are no blind writes, so it is not view serializable.
+There are no blind writes, so it is not view serializable as well.
 This schedule is serializable only for serial execution.

 ![[DBMS PYQs-20241022124430184.webp]]